johnpapa/angular-styleguide/README.md

 ### Modules

   -  When there are multiple modules, the main module file is named `app.module.js` while other dependent modules are named after what they represent.
 For example, an admin module is named `admin.module.js`.
 The respective registered module names would be `app` and `admin`.
-A single module app might be named `app.js`, omitting the module moniker.

-    *Why?*: An app with 1 module is named `app.js`.
-It is the app, so why not be super simple.

     *Why?*: Provides consistency for multiple module apps, and for expanding to large applications.

     *Why?*: Provides easy way to use task automation to load all module definitions first, then all other angular files (for bundling).